 Prairie style homes by be finished in smooth stucco or flat brick, often outlined with wood trim.
 Horizontal siding may also be used.
-Vinyl siding will not be permitted.
 Hardi Plank siding may be suitable.

 Colours:

 Colours suited to the Prairie style are mid to dark earth tones with monochromatic or darker contrasting trims.